AirBadminton is designed to be played on hard, grass and sand surfaces in parks, gardens, streets, playgrounds and beaches around the world.

 - The playing court is a rectangle measuring 16m x 6m metres for doubles and triples, and 16m x 5m for singles; surrounded by a free zone, which is a minimum of 0.8m on all sides.

-- The free playing space is the space above the playing area, which is free from all obstructions.
-The free playing space measures a minimum 7m in height from the playing surface.
+- The free playing space measures a minimum 7m in height from the playing surface; which shall be free from all obstructions.

 - On sand, the height of the net is lower at 1.45m at the centre and 1.5m over the side lines for doubles and triples